hunterA-ai/ml_playground/README.md

 ## Introduction
 This project is about creating basic neural network using only linear algebra and object oriented programming.
-The mathematics behind the forward and backward (training) operations, as well as an example regression task, is provided as a proof of correctness.
+The mathematics behind the forward and backward (training) operations, as well as an example regression task which is provided as a proof of correctness.
 The code is in Python and the only package used is numpy, which speeds up the vector/matrix/tensor operations.
 The purpose of this project is simply as an exercise, similar to what may be found in a course on deep learning.
 The goal of this exercise is to gain a deeper familiarity with neural networks & the machine learning landscape in general.
 This work is self-guided and self-motivated.

 ## Code Structure